-In December 2002, we committed to a plan to dispose of our wholly owned subsidiary Verestar by sale within the next twelve months.
+In December 2002, we committed to a plan to dispose of our wholly owned subsidiary Verestar by sale by December 31, 2003.
 In the fourth quarter of 2002, we also committed to a plan to sell Flash Technologies and two office buildings held primarily as rental property.
 In July 2002, we consummated the sale of our MTS Components operations.
 In the first quarter of 2003, we also committed to a plan to sell an office building in Westwood, Massachusetts held primarily as rental property.
-Accordingly, we presented the results of these operations, \$(249.6) million and \$(59.4) million, net of tax, as loss from discontinued operations, net, in the accompanying statements of operations for the years ended December 31, 2002 and 2001, respectively.
+In the second quarter of 2003, we committed to a plan to sell Kline by June 30, 2004.
+In August 2003, we consummated the sale of Galaxy.
+Accordingly, we presented the results of these operations, \$(245.2) million and \$(59.0) million, net of tax, as loss from discontinued operations, net, in the accompanying statements of operations for the years ended December 31, 2002 and 2001, respectively.
 The net loss from discontinued operations for the year ended December 31, 2002 also includes a net loss on disposal from the sale of MTS Components and the two office buildings of approximately \$13.5 million, net of a tax benefit.

-During the first quarter of 2003, we sold all of the businesses held for sale as of December 31, 2002 and a subsidiary of Verestar, excluding the Westwood office building and the remaining portion of Verestar.
-We sold the Westwood office building in the second quarter of 2003 and expect to sell the remaining portion of Verestar by December 31, 2003.
+During the first quarter of 2003, we sold all of the businesses held for sale as of December 31, 2002 and a subsidiary of Verestar, excluding the Westwood office building, Kline, Galaxy and the remaining portion of Verestar.
+We sold the Westwood office building in the second quarter of 2003, Galaxy in August 2003 and expect to sell the remaining portion of Verestar by December 31, 2003 and Kline by June 30, 2004.